IMPORTANT: OAuth for plugins is available in Tableau 2021.1 and newer. Multi-IDP config for plugins is available starting in Tableau 2023.1.

 tsm configuration set -k oauth.config.clients -v "[{\"oauth.config.id\":\"[dbclass]\", \"oauth.config.client_id\":\"[client_id]\", \"oauth.config.client_secret\":\"[client_secret]\", \"oauth.config.redirect_uri\":\"[redirect_url]\"}]" --force-keys

-The preferred way to configure OAuth is using site level OAuth clients.
+The preferred way to configure OAuth on Tableau Cloud/Server is by using site level OAuth clients.
 These are configured by the server admin for Tableau Server, or site admin for Tableau Online.
 For an example of configuring an Azure AD OAuth client on a site: https://help.tableau.com/current/server/en-us/config_oauth_azure_ad.htm.

 Starting in Tableau 2023.1, you can have multiple OAuth configs for a connector.
-These may be embedded or external/custom.
+These may be embedded or custom.

 To create a client for an embedded config, select the config ID.